-ExxonMobil received more than 200 resolutions between 1997 and 2009, an average of 15 per year."

-- 14. Lemke and Lins (2013), Regulation of Investment Advisers, Thomson West, Washington - 15.
-EY (2016) 2016 proxy statements, An overview of the requirements and observations about current practice, Ernst & Young LLP - 16.
-Panayi, F (2015) Shareholder Activism It's all French to Me, Global Proxy Solicitation - 17.
-Deutsche Bank (2010) Corporate Engagement by Institutional Shareholders

-One of the most significant aspects of public shareholder engagement concerns the increase in environmental, social and corporate governance (ESG) related activity.
-Indeed it has been reported that between 1999-2013, the number of ESG proposals have doubled.18 A recent report from EY showcased that as recently as 2005, "less than 3% of all shareholder resolutions on social and environmental issues reached the critical support threshold of more than 30% of votes cast.
+that it is typically the bigger companies receiving the highest number of resolutions.
+According to Deutsche Bank for example, "ExxonMobil received more than 200 resolutions between 1997 and 2009, an average of 15 per year.
+More than half of the resolutions led over the period went to a vote at ExxonMobil's AGM."
+14. Lemke and Lins (2013) Regulation of Investment Advisers, Thomson West, Washington 15.
+EY (2016) 2016 proxy statements, An overview of the requirements and observations about current practice, Ernst & Young LLP 16.
+Panayi, F. (2015) Shareholder Activism - It's all French to Me, Global Proxy Solicitation 17.
+Deutsche Bank (2010) Corporate Engagement by Institutional Shareholders INCORPORATING ESG CONSIDERATIONS INTO ENGAGEMENT PRACTICES Shareholder Engagement & ESG One of the most significant aspects of public shareholder engagement concerns the increase in environmental, social and corporate governance (ESG) related activity.
+Indeed it has been reported that between 1999 and 2013, the number of ESG proposals doubled.
+A recent report from EY showcased that as recently as 2005, "less than 3% of all shareholder resolutions on social and environmental issues reached the critical support threshold of more than 30% of votes cast.
 By 2010, 26.8% had hit that level.
-By the 2011 proxy season, ESG pertaining issues rose again to 31.6%, the largest category of any shareholder resolution".19

-In their paper 'Shareholder Activism on Sustainability Issues', the authors discuss how these proposals are impacting firms' subsequent ESG performance, concluding its importance as a "mechanism to improve firms' performance on the focal issue of the activism."
-The paper highlights that while shareholder engagement on traditional corporate governance issues, including executive salary, takeover provisions and board of directors' composition, have had a direct impact on changing internal corporate governance, their impact on ESG performance is less well understood.
+By the 2011 proxy season, ESG pertaining issues rose again to 31.6%, the largest category of any shareholder resolution."19 In their paper 'Shareholder Activism on Sustainability Issues,' the authors discuss how these proposals are impacting firms' subsequent ESG performance, concluding its importance as a "mechanism to improve firms' performance on the focal issue of the activism."
+The paper highlights that while shareholder engagement on traditional corporate governance issues, including executive salary, takeover provisions and board of directors' composition, has had a direct impact on changing internal corporate governance, its impact on ESG performance is less well understood.
 By examining 2,664 shareholder proposals that address ESG issues, the paper categorizes these as material and immaterial, using SASB's definition of materiality, and assesses the level of impact each has on the firm's ESG performance.
-The paper finds that shareholder engagement and filing of proposals has a measurable impact on firm's performance on the focal ESG issue.
+The paper finds that shareholder engagement and filing of proposals has a measurable impact on a firm's performance on the focal ESG issue.
 However, the effect on the performance on the focal ESG issue varies according to its financial materiality.
-For engagements on financially material issues companies improve their performance only when there is relatively high percentage of the votes in favor of the proposal.
-In contrast, withdrawn proposals are associated with better subsequent performance on the focal ESG issues for proposals concentrated on immaterial issues

-Further research analyzing an extensive proprietary database of corporate social responsibility engagements with U.S public companies from 1999-2009 found that successful (unsuccessful) engagements are followed by positive (zero) abnormal returns.
+For engagements on financially material issues, companies improve their performance only when there is a relatively high percentage of votes in favor of the proposal.
+In contrast, withdrawn proposals are associated with better subsequent performance on the focal ESG issues for proposals concentrated on immaterial issues.
+Further research analyzing an extensive proprietary database of corporate social responsibility engagements with U.S. public companies from 1999-2009 found that successful (unsuccessful) engagements are followed by positive (zero) abnormal returns.
 The average one-year size-adjusted abnormal return after initial engagement is +7.1% for successful engagements, but there is no adverse reaction to unsuccessful ones.